khiebiggs/ShutlQuote/README.md

 ### Submitting your work:

-To submit, please create a clone of this repo onto your GitHub account. **Do not fork this repo!**.
-The initial clone should be identical to this repo.
+To submit, please create a clone of this repo onto your GitHub account. **Do not fork this repo!** The initial clone should be identical to this repo.
 Please then create a new branch with your changes.
 When you completed the test, create a pull request between your new branch and the master branch (No need to merge).
 Please then email the link to the pull request to
 DL-eBay-Shipping-London-Intern-Hiring@ebay.com.
 There is no deadline for submission but keep in mind that we will review the PRs in the order they come in.

 ## Completed Feature